-- 7. "Patentable Materials" shall be deemed to refer to items other than software which reasonably appear to qualify for protection under the patent laws of the United States or other protective statutes, including Novel Plant Varieties and Patentable Plants, whether or not patentable thereunder. - 8.
-"Copyrighted Materials" shall include the following: (1) books, journal articles, texts, glossaries, bibliographies, study guides, laboratory manuals, syllabi, tests and proposals; (2) lectures, musical or dramatic compositions, unpublished scripts; (3) films, filmstrips, charts, transparencies, and other visual aids; (4) video and audio tapes or cassettes; (5) live video and audio broadcasts; (6) programmed instructional materials; (7) mask works; and (8) other materials or works other than software which qualify for protection under the copyright laws of the United States (see 17 U.S.C. § 102 et seq.) or other protective statutes whether or not registered thereunder. - 9.
+- 1. "Intellectual Property" (IP) shall be deemed to refer to patentable materials, copyrighted materials, trademarks, software, and trade secrets, whether or not formal protection is sought. - 2.
+"Faculty Member, Staff Member, and Student" For purposes of this policy, students are individuals who are enrolled for any course at the University.
+A faculty or staff member is any person who is employed on a full-time or part-time basis by the University. - 3.
+"Patentable Materials" shall be deemed to refer to items which reasonably appear to qualify for protection under the patent laws of the United States or other protective statutes, including Novel Plant Varieties and Patentable Plants, whether or not patentable thereunder. - 4.
+"Copyrighted Materials" shall include the following: (1) books, journal articles, texts, glossaries, bibliographies, study guides, laboratory manuals, syllabi, tests and proposals; (2) lectures, musical or dramatic compositions, unpublished scripts; (3) films, filmstrips, charts, transparencies, and other visual aids; (4) video and audio tapes or cassettes; (5) live video and audio broadcasts; (6) programmed instructional materials; (7) mask works; and (8) other materials or works other than software which qualify for protection under the copyright laws of the United States (See 17 U.S.C. § 102 et seq.) or other protective statutes whether or not registered thereunder. - 5.
 "Software" shall include one or more computer programs existing in any form, or any associated operational procedures, manuals or other documentation, whether or not protectable or protected by patent or copyright.
-The term "computer program" shall mean a set of instructions, statements or related data that, in actual or modified form, is capable of causing a computer or computer system to perform specified functions. - 10.
+The term "computer program" shall mean a set of instructions, statements or related data that, in actual or modified form, is capable of causing a computer or computer system to perform specified functions. - 6.
 "Trademarks" shall include all trademarks, service marks, trade names, seals, symbols, designs, slogans, or logotypes developed by or associated with the University.
-(See 15 U.S.C. § 1127.) - 11."Trade Secrets" means information including, but not limited to, technical or nontechnical data, a formula, a pattern, a compilation, a program, a device, a method, a technique, a drawing, a process, financial data, financial plans, product plans, or a list of actual or potential customers or suppliers which: (I) derives economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and (ii) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.
+(See 15 U.S.C. § 1127.) - 7.
+"Trade Secrets" means information including, but not limited to, technical or nontechnical data, a formula, a pattern, a compilation, a program, a device, a method, a technique, a drawing, a process, financial data, financial plans, product plans, or a list of actual or potential customers or suppliers which: (I) derives economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and (ii) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.
 (See O.C.G.A. § 10- 1-761.)

-- 12."Patentable Plant" means an asexually reproduced distinct and new variety of plant.
-(See 35 U.S.C. § 161.) - 13."Mask Work" means a series of related images, however fixed or encoded: (I) having or representing the predetermined, three-dimensional pattern of metallic, insulating, or semiconductor material present or removed from the layers of a semiconductor chip product; and (ii) in which series the relation of the images to one another is that each image has the pattern of the surface of one form of the semiconductor chip product.
-(See 17 U.S.C. § 901.) - 14.
+- 8. "Patentable Plant" means an asexually reproduced distinct and new variety of plant.
+(See 35 U.S.C. § 161.) - 9.
+"Mask Work" means a series of related images, however fixed or encoded: (I) having or representing the predetermined, three-dimensional pattern of metallic, insulating, or semi-conductor material present or removed from the layers of a semiconductor chip product; and (ii) in which series the relation of the images to one another is that each image has the pattern of the surface of one form of the semiconductor chip product.
+(See 17 U.S.C. § 901.) - 10.
 "Novel Plant Variety" means a novel variety of sexually reproduced plant.
-(See 7 U.S.C. § 2321 et seq.) - 15.
+(See 7 U.S.C. § 2321 et seq.) - 11.
 "Creator" and "Originator," which are used interchangeably in this Intellectual Property Policy, shall mean the creator, author, inventor, or similar person and that person's executor, heirs, successors, and assigns.

-Determination of Rights and Equities in Intellectual Property
+Determination of Rights and Equities in Intellectual Property A. Individual Effort